dlab-berkeley/dlab-berkeley.github.io/about.md

     $ git clone https://github.com/dlab-berkeley/dlab-berkeley.github.io

-Otherwise, make a clone and do:
+Otherwise, make a fork (there's a button at the top of the repo page) and do:

-    $ git clone https://github.com/*<your clone location>*/dlab-berkeley.github.io
+    $ git clone https://github.com/<your clone location>/dlab-berkeley.github.io
     $ gem install github-pages
     $ cd dlab-berkeley.github.io
     $ jekyll serve